SYNOPSIS

 The program also emits counts for build recipes - Makefiles, autoconf specifications, scons recipes, and waf scripts.
 Generated Makefiles are recognized and ignored.
 An installed copy of waf and any waf build directory is ignored, but a wscript file is not.

-The program emits counts for well-known documentation markups as well, including man-page, asciidoc, Markdown, Tex, and others.
+The program emits counts for well-known documentation markups as well, including man-page, asciidoc, Markdown, Tex, reStructuredText, and others.
 There is no equivalent of LLOC for these.
 The -n option disables this feature.

 PostScript is a special case.
 It is usually generated from some other markup and thus not source code, but not always.
 This program looks for "!PS-Adobe" early in the fire as an indication that it was generated, and ignores such files.

-Languages are recognized by file extension or filename pattern; executable filenames without an extension are mined for #! lines identifying an interpreter.
-Files that cannot be classified in this way are skipped, but a list of files skipped in this way is available with the -u option.
+Files that cannot be classified file extension (and possibly content) are skipped, but a list of files skipped in this way is available with the -u option.

 Some file types are identified and silently skipped without being reported by -u; these include symlinks, .o, .a, and .so object files, various kinds of image and audio files, and the .pyc/.pyo files produced by the Python interpreter.
 All files and directories named with a leading dot are also silently skipped (in particular, this ignores metadata associated with version-control systems).
+Finally, files that can’t be otherwise classified and contain a NUL in their first 1024 bytes of data are ignored.

 LIMITATIONS